My Tour

 Just as the smell from the little blue tent began to become really noticeable we set off 1st thing for Chichila up and over the hill far, far away.

-It was just a walk really and only about 8 miles and an 800 m climb but seemed rather warm and hard work.
-Finally we arrived in Chichila and were met with a fine banner and applause from the villagers who had turned out to welcome us with garlands of flowers, scarves and, much to my delight and appreciation, cool beers!
+It was just a walk really and only about 8 miles and 800 m climb but seemed rather warm and hard work.
+Finally we arrived in Chichila and were met with a fine banner and applause from the villagers who had turned out to welcome us and garland us with flowers, scarves and, much to my delight and appreciation, cool beers!
 Horray!

 All in Chichila Full gathering in Chichila